Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Cirrhosis of the liver.
 The disease is a chronic pathology that involves the death of hepatocytes and their gradual replacement by connective tissue cells.

-recovery prognosis
+Recovery prognosis

 Features of the disease in childhood